Ontario Works Income Support & Employment Services

 Completing your monthly Income Report Statement

-The Income Reporting Statement is due on the 16th of the month.
-The statement covers the period from the 16th of the previous month to the 15th of the current month.
+The Statement of Income is for earnings from employment.
+All pay stubs must be attached to the statement.
+It is due on the 16th of the month and the statement covers the period from the 16th of the previous month to the 15th of the current month.

-The Income Reporting Statement must be signed and dated.
-All members of the Benefit Unit over age 18 must sign the statement.
-The signatures must be dated on or after the 16th of the current month.
+The Statement of Income and Changes Report must be signed and dated by the head of the household (the person whose name is on the Ontario Works cheque).
+The signature must be dated on or after the 16th of the current month.
 Detailed instructions are available.

 How can I get a replacement Income Report Statement?